gmail unsubscribeemail managementproductivity

 3. Actively uncheck "Send me promotional emails" during checkout:

-• Always carefully look for pre-checked marketing boxes
+• Always look carefully for pre-checked marketing boxes

 • Uncheck before completing any purchase